dinupa1/vertexML/README.md

 Alternatively you can use the `pip` to install the module.

-You can run the `analysis.ipynb` as example.
+You can run the `analysis.ipynb` as an example.